boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 The logical place to do this is alongside your project's other source-code repositories.
 In GitHub, this usually means creating it in the same Organization.
-If your project is spread across multiple Organizations identify one that makes sense to use, or create a new one.
+If your project is spread across multiple Organizations, identify one that makes sense to use or create a new one.
 If all of your repositories are under your account, and not in an organization, your username is the functional organization name.
 A good name for this repository you create is "pipeline-config," but you can name it anything.
 What's important is that the